exercism/docs/using/legal/privacy-policy.md

 3. **Right of portability:** We can provide you with a copy of your personal data in a machine readable format.
 Please contact privacy@exercism.io for more information.
 4. **Right to Erasure:** We can remove your personal data from our systems so that you can no longer be personally identified to your solutions.
 Please contact privacy@exercism.io for more information.

-It is important to note that any content you upload to the site (including, but not limited to, solutions to exercises, comments, and mentor feedback) is transferred to us under a non-revokable license and therefore cannot be deleted from the Platform.
+It is important to note that any content you upload to the site (including, but not limited to, solutions to exercises, comments, and mentor feedback) is transferred to us under a non-revocable license and therefore cannot be deleted from the Platform.

 ### Cookies